Socialist Party of Great Britain: War

 As a result of press censorship during that war the work could not publish articles directly critical of the war.
 Instead it ran articles discussing ancient history, including the Peloponnesian War, as veiled allegories of the contemporary conflict.
 The Socialist Standard noted that "while we deeply regret having to adopt this course, we cannot see any workable alternative to it".

 Since the party opposed nationalism and national liberation struggles, it has persistently refused to take sides in such wars as the Vietnam War and did not support the various insurgency elements in the Iraq War.

 Its stance is one of immediate peace between nations, irrespective of national borders or other such outcomes (constructs).
 Party speakers do emphasise that the SPGB is not a pacifist party as it would countenance force being used to defend a socialist revolution.
-It generally has a nuanced criticism of nuclear weapon opposition such as in 1960 publishing that the Campaign for Nuclear Disarmament opposes a type of weapon which is thus insufficient to, instead, opposing the system(s) that cause(s) war.
+It generally has a nuanced criticism of nuclear weapon opposition.

 Constitution and structure

 Membership

 Membership of the Socialist Party of Great Britain has been conditional on acceptance of the Party's Object and Declaration of Principles.
-All applicants for membership are required to undertake a short written or verbal ‘test’ designed to enable them to demonstrate an understanding of – and agreement with – this Object and Principles and also of the Party's basic political positions not otherwise directly covered in the Declaration.
+All applicants for membership are required to undertake a short written or verbal 'test' designed to enable them to demonstrate an understanding of – and agreement with – this Object and Principles and also of the Party's basic political positions not otherwise directly covered in the Declaration.
 There has been a sound reason for this as all members, once admitted, have full democratic rights and stand in basic equality to one another.
 This kind of political democracy can only work on the basis of agreement around fundamental principles and, according to the Party, there would be no point in a socialist organisation giving full democratic rights to those who, in any significant way, disagreed with the socialist case.